Skip to content

 Columns Map

-A Columns Map is a convenient way for representing data when you have many options combined in few sets.
+A Columns Map is a convenient way to represent data when you have many options combined into a few sets.

 Flow Type Object Action ParamName ParamType ParamValue